TexasErath CountyCourt Process

 What to Bring to Court

-• Any Documentation: Any documents relevant to your case, such as bail receipts, proof of insurance, or character letters.
+• Any Documentation: Bring any documents that may be relevant to your case, such as witness statements, photos, or medical records.

-• Professional Dress Code: Dress professionally and respectfully.
-Avoid wearing casual clothing such as jeans, t-shirts, or shorts.
+• Professional Dress Code: Dress professionally.
+Avoid wearing casual clothing such as shorts, t-shirts, or flip-flops.
 Business casual attire is generally appropriate.

 Local Court Procedures